Making DIY Confinement Is A Possible Impossible

 Even if this is your 10th baby, you will probably find her surprising you with quirks that demand for changes on your end.
 If things don’t go as you thought they would or as the trusty parenting ‘bible’ says it should, relax.
 Remember: A baby is also a little human.
 No two babies are alike.
 Whoever said you have to stick to all your own expectations or those rules in the books?
 Don’t drive yourself insane trying to meet all those standards!
 Adjust your own expectations as you discover your baby’s needs and also your own parenting style.

-Written by: Sarah Lee-Wong
+By Sarah Lee-Wong

 If you find this article useful, do click Like and Share at the bottom of the post, thank you.